braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/analytics/home_dashboard.md

 If you are using the [older navigation]({{site.baseurl}}/navigation), this is your **Overview** page.
 {% endalert %}

-![Dashboard Screenshot][1]
+![Home dashboard in Braze][1]

 ## Show breakdown

-You can click **Show Breakdown** for each row of the dashboard statistics to view each statistic's value per day for the time period specified under the **Display Data For** section.
+You can click **Show Breakdown** for each row of the dashboard statistics to view each statistic's value per day for the time period specified.

 ![Expand][2]